You will need Adobe Flash Player to view this page properly.

 Kids Create!
-Eugene is a totally free day of youth arts exploration and inspiration.
+Eugene is a totally free day of youth arts exploration and inspiration on August 1.
 There are hands-on art lessons and performances every half hour.
 This year, the Jordan Schnitzer Museum of Art and the City of Eugene is hosting the event, and has been moved to the U of O campus.
-Time and Date is TBA.
-For more information about this event, please contact Lisa Lawton at email@example.com or visit createeugene.com/kids-create.
+For more information about this event, please contact Lisa Lawton at firstname.lastname@example.org or visit createeugene.com/kids-create.

 Kids Club (powered by National Geographic Kids)